 The following rules shall apply in connection with all PCI SSC Activities:

 1. Agendas must be created, and minutes must be taken, for all PCI SSC meetings.
-These agendas and minutes must then be submitted to PCI SSC, along with any meeting materials, for archiving to document the topics discussed and any agreements reached.
+These agendas and minutes must then be submitted to PCI SSC, along with any meeting materials.

 - Current or future prices, methods of determining or implementing prices, or strategies relating to pricing

-- Participant price related information (e.g., price changes, quotations, policies, levels, differentials, markups, discounts, or allowances, delivery charges, credit or warranty policies, or other conditions of sale)
+- Price or cost related information (e.g., price changes, quotations, policies, levels, differentials, markups, discounts, or allowances, delivery charges, credit or warranty policies, or other conditions of sale)

-- Participant levels of investment or development, or changes to such levels
+- Levels of investment or development, changes to such levels, or related strategies

-- Participant current or future design or marketing strategies
+- Current or future design or marketing strategies

-- How much or little a Participant is capable of producing or will sell of any product or service
+- How much or little an Activity Participant is capable of producing or will sell of any product or service

-- Whether a Participant has submitted a bid, or will or will not bid, in any given situation
+- Whether an Activity Participant has submitted a bid, or will or will not bid, in any given situation

-- Where any Participant will or will not sell any product or service
+- Where any Activity Participant will or will not sell any product or service

-- Whether any Participant will or will not deal with any third party
+- Whether any Activity Participant will or will not deal with any third party

-- The terms upon which a Participant will make any intellectual property rights available, except to the extent permitted or required under the PCI SSC IPR Policy
+- The terms upon which an Activity Participant will make any intellectual property rights available, except to the extent permitted or required under the PCI SSC IPR Policy

 If you become aware of any activity that may be in violation of any of the above rules, please bring them promptly to the attention of a PCI SSC representative.